stevebarry/TPS/README.md

       )
 	PRIMARY INDEX ( procedureName, databaseName);
 ```
-2. Download the latest release of the application
+Step 2.
+Download the latest release of the application
     https://github.com/stevebarry/TPS/releases/download/v0.5/TPS.jar
-3. Browse to where you have put the jar file in step 2, then call it from the command line as follows:
+Step 3.
+Browse to where you have put the jar file in step 2, then call it from the command line as follows:
 ```cmd
 java -jar TPS.jar <target database> <target table> <db server> <username> <password>
 ```